David A. Kenny

 It is safest to give arguments for all macro variables.
 Note carefully what terms have quotes and what do not and where the slashes are where they are not.

 There is no guarantee for accuracy.
 Examine not only DataToText output file, but also the SPSS output file.
 The user needs to edit the APIMDtext output in research reports.
 Please cite APIMDtext if you do use it.
 Please cite this ApimText webpage if you do use it.
-Moreover, you need a footnote that says: “Some of the material here was produced by the SPSS macro ApimDText (Kenny, 2011).”
+Moreover, you need a footnote that says: “Some of the material here was produced by the SPSS macro ApimDText (Kenny, 2011).
+Any material in your paper that is verbatin must be enclosed in quotes.”

 If a non-English version of SPSS is being used, APIMDtext changes the language to English.
 It does not currently change the language back to the original language.